 Get stories and expert advice on all things related to college and parenting.

-Starting college can be scary for anyone.
+Getting ready to start college can be scary for anyone.
 When you are a first-generation student, that journey brings challenges, as well as joys, not always felt by students whose parents went to college.

 Amanda Z., a first-generation student in Oregon, remembers feeling pressure as she considered her choices: “If I go to college, I’m figuring it all out by myself, and if I don't go to college, then I put that pressure on my kids.
 But it also feels really good — empowering — that I can do that for my family.”